wso2/msf4j/samples/fileserver/README.md

 ## Serve Files with WSO2 MSF4J

-You can serve files from the resource methods by returning a java.io.File or by returning a javax.ws.rs.core.Response object with a java.io.File entity.
+You can serve files from the resource methods by returning a java.io.File, java.io.InputStream or by returning a javax.ws.rs.core.Response object with a java.io.File or java.io.InputStream entity.

 See the following sample.

 ```java